 Content marketing isn’t limited to just blog posts.
-You can use it with many different assets, including everything from white papers to video, audio, infographics, and more.
+You can use it with many assets, including white papers, video, audio, infographics, etc.

 Think about the goals you have for your content marketing.
 Do you want to increase your customer base as a whole?
 Boost average order value?
-Improve the quality of your customer base?
+Improve the quality of your customer base.
 Reduce marketing costs?
 What is the unique value you’re aiming to provide with your content?
-Think about your business model, and consider both opportunities and obstacles you may run into as you execute the plan.
+Consider your business model and the opportunities and obstacles you may encounter as you execute the plan.

-Think about the messages you want to share and how your copy is different from what the competition is saying.
-Make sure to note speculations about how you believe the landscape will evolve after sharing the messaging with your audience.
+Think about the messages you want to share and how your copy differs from what the competition says.
+Remember to note speculations about how you believe the landscape will evolve after sharing the messaging with your audience.

 Here, outline the platforms you’ll use to tell your brand story.
 Outline your goals, objectives, criteria, and processes for each one.
-Then, consider how you’ll connect them to keep seamless customer experience and cohesive brand conversation in place.
-If you have no idea where to start, think about the channels your target audience is using to connect with the brands they love – even if they are your competition.
+Then, consider how you’ll connect them to maintain a seamless customer experience and cohesive brand conversation.
+If you do not know where to start, feel the channels your target audience uses to connect with the brands they love – even if they are your competition.

-If you find yourself struggling to find the time to build a complete content marketing strategy, you can simplify the process with a one-page plan.
+If you struggle to find the time to build a complete content marketing strategy, you can simplify the process with a one-page plan.
 This plan includes a laser-focus on the goals your company aims to accomplish within the next year, how you-you measure progress toward those objectives, what the content marketing will do during the next year (build brand awareness, introduce a new product, and so on), and the metrics you’ll measure to determine how successful the content marketing is.
-And if even that’s still too much for you because you need to handle other things in your business, you can reach out to us here at SEO Inc., to get some guidance.
+And if even that’s still too much for you because you need to handle other things in your business, you can contact us here at SEO Inc. for guidance.